 Conclusion

-The Analog output of this player is close enough to what's digitally recorded on the test CD and only limited by low level analog noise.
+The Analog output of this player is close enough to what's digitally recorded on the test CD and only limited by distortion with the highest test tones.
 If we can probably find a better external DAC, there's obviously little more to expect.

-Well done to Onkyo, and for those of you still enjoying spinning a CDA, you have more than a competent player here, which you can also use as a transport.
+Well done to Onkyo, and for those of you who still enjoy spinning a CDA, you have more than a competent player here, which you can also use as a transport, of course.

 Last edited: